 Mirroring his alter ego Peter Pan, Obama "wants all the power but is not willing to share the responsibilities, not ready to sacrifice and reject moral structures which are part of mature adulthood."

 "People suffering from Peter Pan Syndrome are mentally fully developed adults who often carry professional activities requiring strong intellectual skills."

-And identical to our current President, "They do not feel sorry for inappropriate actions but blame others for their shortcomings.
+Some critics might liken a fantasy character such as Peter Pan to our current President, "They do not feel sorry for inappropriate actions but blame others for their shortcomings.
 This helps them take the focus away from their own limitations and vulnerabilities.
 They may resort to [alcohol] or drug abuse to escape from the challenges of daily life.
 They can be successful businessmen with a childlike view of the world.
 Their success often stems from their refusal to lead a 9 to 5 life."